 Tourism is so miserable that many hotels see the season as an opportunity for recess to all employees.

 And there’s more.
-The days get dark early.
-The sky is already dark around 5 pm.
+The night arrives earlier.
+The sky is dark around 5 PM.

 Frankly, it’s depressing.
 It is sad to see and feel the doldrums, in contrast to the high spirits of other times.